RafaelAmauri/Image-Studio/README.md

 Working with images often requires performing operations on thousands of pixels.
 Since images are essentially large arrays of pixel data, and the same operations can be applied to many pixels at the same time, this makes them **ideal candidates for [SIMD acceleration](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data)**.

-Implementing SIMD code often requires **major rewrites and optimizations**, and the process is often not very straightforward, but it is still very much worth it!
+Implementing SIMD acceleration often requires **major rewrites and optimizations**, and the process is often not very straightforward, but it is still very much worth it!

 The speedup I got after implementing vectorization is massive.
 For reference, my Ryzen 7 5700X3D can **quantize**, **dither** and **convert the color palette of an 8K image in around 15 seconds**.
 Without vectorization, the same operations on the same image took over **40 minutes**.
 So, in a way, you could say that the code in this repo is **8K-ready**! 😁

 ⚠️ **Vectorization is not the same as multithreading**!
 Vectorization leverages **[Vector Processors](https://en.wikipedia.org/wiki/Vector_processor)** that exist on modern CPUs.
 These Vector Units are optimized for running SIMD code for multiple data at once. **However, SIMD acceleration still runs on a single CPU thread**!
-So don't worry if you don't see multiple CPU cores under load!

-Theoretically speaking the speedup could be even greater if I also implemented **multithreading combined with vectorization** - which would distribute work across multiple CPU cores while still using
+On that note, theoretically speaking the speedup could be even greater if I also implemented **multithreading combined with vectorization** - which would distribute the workload across multiple CPU cores while still using
 SIMD acceleration in each core.
 However, since my current implementation already processes an **8K image in a very reasonable amount of time**, I haven't prioritized multithreading yet.